SharePoint New Experience

-Last year Microsoft delivered updated UI for the SharePoint Document Library which is a part of new "modern ui" of SharePoint Sites.
+Last year Microsoft delivered updated UI for the SharePoint Document The library is a part of the new "modern UI" of SharePoint Sites.
 We were waiting so long for that new vision: SharePoint UI did not change since 2010.
 Actually we should not use mobile devices to work with SharePoint.
-But now SharePoint is getting a such thing which you can put in your pocket and work whenever and wherever you want.
+But now SharePoint is getting such thing which you can put in your pocket and work whenever and wherever you want.

 First of all look and compare new and classic experience:

 There are several new interface elements and features presented to us:

 Details Pane.
 New panel show details information about document such as properties, versioning (it's called "Recent Activity"), sharing and ohter information:

 Versioning became more friendly and presented as recent activities.
 Document management has never been so easy and so productive.
 We can edit document properties without navigating to edit form.
 Rename any file or folder in a moment:

 Move files by dragging them also available in the modern UI.
 Everybody will like it: